John Michael McNamara: Early life

-John McNamara was born in Baltimore, Maryland, to Michael and Margaret (née McNeally) McNamara.
+John McNamara was born on August 12, 1878, in Baltimore, Maryland, to Michael and Margaret (née McNeally) McNamara.
 He studied at Loyola College and at St. Mary's Seminary, both in Baltimore.

+Priesthood

 McNamara was ordained to the priesthood for the Archdiocese of Baltimore by Cardinal James Gibbons on June 21, 1902.
 He then did pastoral work in the archdiocese and in the Diocese of Wilmington.
 McNamara was the founding pastor of St. Gabriel Parish in Washington, D.C. in 1919.

 Auxiliary Bishop of Baltimore

-On December 16, 1927, McNamara was appointed Auxiliary Bishop of Baltimore and Titular Bishop of Eumenia by Pope Pius XI.
-He received his episcopal consecration on March 29, 1928 from Archbishop Michael Joseph Curley, with Bishops William Joseph Hafey and Thomas Joseph Toolen serving as co-consecrators, at the Cathedral of the Assumption.
-He served as vicar general of the archdiocese, and was named an Assistant at the Pontifical Throne on March 30, 1947.
+On December 16, 1927, McNamara was appointed as an auxiliary bishop of Baltimore and titular bishop of Eumenia by Pope Pius XI.
+He received his episcopal consecration on March 29, 1928 from Archbishop Michael Joseph Curley, with Bishops William Joseph Hafey and Thomas Joseph Toolen serving as co-consecrators, at the Cathedral of the Assumption in Baltimore.

+McNamara served as vicar general of the archdiocese, and was named an assistant at the pontifical throne by the Vatican on March 30, 1947.

 Auxiliary Bishop of Washington

 On November 15, 1947, McNamara was appointed as an auxiliary bishop of the newly erected Archdiocese of Washington.
 He assumed the role of vicar general in Washington as well.

 Throughout his ecclesiastical career, he actively supported the canonization of Mother Elizabeth Ann Seton, and ordained nearly 2,000 men to the priesthood.

+Death and legacy
-McNamara continued to serve as an auxiliary bishop until his death at age 82.

-Bishop McNamara High School bears the name of the bishop.
+McNamara continued to serve as an auxiliary bishop until his death in Washington on November 26, 1960 at age 82.Bishop McNamara High School in Forestville, Maryland, bears his name.